We run a confidential domestic abuse helpline that offers advice and information to people who want to talk through their options.

 We understand that victims may not feel safe and may need to leave their partner/family members quickly.
 In Worcestershire, Women’s Aid operate a safe refuge space for women and their children fleeing abuse.

-Rooftop Housing Group also operate a safe-house provision that is open to men and/or women fleeing abuse with or without children.
+Rooftop Housing Group also operate a safe-house provision that you can be referred to.
+This is open to men and/or women fleeing abuse with or without children.

 What support do Rooftop offer?